 1. Better Gut Health and Improved Digestion

-Prebiotics wind up stimulating the growth of beneficial bacteria (often called “probiotics”) that colonize our gut microflora.
+Prebiotics work to stimulate the growth of beneficial bacteria (often called “probiotics”) that colonize our gut microflora.
 Since they act like food for probiotics, prebiotic compounds help balance harmful bacteria and toxins living in the digestive tract, which has numerous health implications, including improving digestion.
-Research has shown that higher intakes of prebiotic foods can increase numerous probiotic microorganisms, including Lactobacillus rhamnosus GG, L. reuteri, bifidobacteria, and certain strains of L. casei or the L. acidophilus-group.
+Research has shown that higher intakes of prebiotics foods can increase numerous probiotic microorganisms, including Lactobacillus rhamnosus GG, L. reuteri, bifidobacteria, and certain strains of L. casei or the L. acidophilus-group.
+(5)

-One of the benefits of having good bacteria in the gut is that they’re able to use fiber from the foods that we eat, which would otherwise be non-digestible, as a source for their own survival.
-As our gut bacteria metabolize otherwise non-digestible fibers from foods, they produce those short-chain fatty acids that help us in many ways.
+The beneficial bacteria in your gut uses the indigestible fiber content from the foods that you eat as a source for their own survival.
+As your gut bacteria metabolize otherwise non-digestible fibers from foods, they produce short-chain fatty acids, which are compounds that boast a wide range of benefits.

 One of these beneficial fatty acids is called butyric acid, which improves the health of the intestinal lining.
-Short-chain fatty acids also help regulate electrolyte levels in the body, including sodium, magnesium, calcium and water, that are also important for proper digestion, producing bowel movements, preventing diarrhea and so on.
+Short-chain fatty acids also help regulate electrolyte levels in the body to promote proper digestion, support regularity, and relieve digestive issues like diarrhea and constipation.
+(6, 7)

 Changes in the gut microbiota composition are classically considered as one of the many factors involved in the development of either inflammatory bowel disease or irritable bowel syndrome.
-A 2012 report published in The Journal of Nutrition states that prebiotics, along with probiotics, can help treat many digestive problems, including:
+A 2012 report published in The Journal of Nutrition reported that prebiotics, along with probiotics, can help treat many digestive problems, including (8):

 - diarrhea (especially after taking antibiotics)

 - certain intestinal infections and chronic disorders like Crohn’s disease and ulcerative colitis

 - leaky gut